-Following the approval of SUSTOL and consistent with our transition into a commercial-stage biotechnology company, we realigned our goals and objectives and refocused our development efforts to the area of post-operative pain management.
-On October 18, 2016, we entered into a lease agreement for new office and laboratory space in San Diego, California (see Note 5) which became our corporate headquarters in December 2016.
-On September 30, 2016, the board of directors accepted the resignations of three executive officers, and these executive officers and other employees directly affected by the realignment and refocusing will be provided with one-time severance payments upon termination, continued benefits for a specified period of time and outplacement assistance.
+Following the approval of SUSTOL and consistent with our transition into a commercial-stage biotechnology company, we realigned our goals and objectives and refocused our development efforts to the area of postoperative pain management.
+On October 18, 2016, we entered into a lease agreement for new office and laboratory space in San Diego, California, which became our corporate headquarters in December 2016.
+On September 30, 2016, the board of directors accepted the resignations of three executive officers, and these executive officers and other employees directly affected by the realignment and refocusing were, or will be, provided with one-time severance payments on termination, continued benefits for a specified period of time and outplacement assistance.

-We expect to incur total expenses of \$10.4 million, \$6.4 million of which is primarily for severance, and \$4.0 million of which is for non-cash, stockbased compensation expense.
-For the year ended December 31, 2016, total expenses were \$7.8 million, with \$6.7 million included in research and development expense, \$1.0 million in general and administrative expense and \$0.1 million in sales and marketing expense.
-The remaining \$2.6 million of total anticipated expenses relate to employees who are being retained until the fourth quarter of 2017 and are being recognized on a straight-line basis over the retention period.
-The Company expects to make the final payment resulting from the realignment of our goals and objectives and new development focus in the second quarter of 2018.
-As of December 31, 2016, we have paid \$2.2 million of the total \$6.4 million cash charges, and \$2.7 million of the cash charges were included in accrued payroll and employee liabilities.
+We expect to incur total expenses of \$9.6 million in connection with these activities, \$5.7 million of which is primarily for severance and \$3.9 million of which is for non-cash, stock-based compensation expense.
+From September 30, 2016 through December 31, 2017, we have recognized expense of \$9.6 million.

+We expect to make the final payment resulting from the realignment of our goals and objectives and new development focus in the third quarter of 2018.
+As of December 31, 2017, we have paid \$4.6 million of the total \$5.7 million cash charges.
+As of December 31, 2017, the remaining \$1.1 million was included in accrued payroll and employee liabilities in the consolidated balance sheets.

-The expenses we expect to incur are subject to a number of assumptions, and actual results may materially differ.
-We may also incur other material expenses not currently contemplated due to events that may be associated with, or result from, the realignment of our goals and objectives and new development focus.
+For the year ended December 31, 2017, total expenses related to the realignment were \$1.8 million, with \$1.5 million included in research and development expense and \$0.3 million in general and administrative expense.

 We have accounted for these expenses in accordance with Accounting Standard Codification No. 420, Exit or Disposal Cost Obligations.